m-01101101/a-gentle-introduction-to-scala/scala.md

 Scala is designed to growth with the demands of its users.

 > To borrow an analogy from Eric Raymond's The Cathedral and the Bazaar.
 A cathedral is a building with rigid perfection, it takes a long time to build and rarely changes after being built.
 A bazaar, on the other hand, is flexible.
-It is adapted and extended often by the people working in it.
+It is adapted and extended often by the people working in it. -- David Venturi

 Scala is not a perfectly complete language.
 Everything is customisable to your program's requirement.